lilianricaud/patterns/permaculture/Permaculture_patterns.md

-# Permaculture patterns
+# MOLLISON PERMACULTURE PATTERNS

-These are pattern described by Bill Mollison.
+These are patternS described by Bill Mollison.
 Note that these differ slightly from other principles described by Holmgren later on.
-Unfortunately in the article about permaculture, Wikipedia editors onyly mention the former.
+Unfortunately in the article about permaculture, Wikipedia editors only mention the former.

 Source: Permaculture: A Designer's Manual, Mollison, B.

-## Relative location
+## RELATIVE LOCATION
 every element is placed in relationship to another so that they assist each other.

 http://deepgreenpermaculture.com/permaculture/permaculture-design-principles/1-relative-location/

-## Multifonctionality - Each Element Performs Many Functions
+## MULTIFUNCTIONALITY

 each element performs many functions